-Foreign travel must be approved in advance by the NOAA Grants Officer.
+Use of a foreign air carrier while on foreign travel must be approved in advance by the NOAA Grants Officer.
 Approval must be requested at least fifteen (15) days before the travel is to take place.
 Foreign travel itemized in the Council's budget as approved is presumed to be approved.